Dzirttos/GitInstruction/hello world!.md

 # First file of version's control
-To make a headline put # before the sentence.
+To make a headline put # before the sentence text.

 ## Formating text
+To make a chapter or small headline put ## before the sentence or text.

 For Italic font place stars on both sides of the text - *Italic.*

 **Bold.**